WANG-Ruipeng/CIS566-24fall-hw1/README.md

 - Update README.md to contain a solid description of your project
 - Publish your project to gh-pages. `npm run deploy`.
 It should now be visible at http://username.github.io/repo-name
-- Create a [pull request](https://help.github.com/articles/creating-a-pull-request/) to this repository, and in the comment, include a link to your published project.
+- Create a [pull request](https://help.github.com/articles/creating-a-pull-request/) to this repository, and in the comment, include a link to your published project
 - Submit the link to your pull request on Canvas